sixeyed/docker-windows-workshop/slides/sections/nfr-restart.md

 The `restart` option comes into action when the container stops, or when the Docker service is restarted or the machine is rebooted.

-Containers aren't removed when they stop, and Docker just restarts them by running the container startup command again.
+Containers aren't removed when they stop.
+Docker just restarts them by running the container startup command again.

 **It's the same container**, but it's been rebooted.